HenrikBengtsson/ucsf-vpn/README.md

   This should be your UCSF Active Directory ID (username); neither MyAccess SFID (e.g. 'sf*****') nor UCSF email address will work.
 * Make sure ports 4242 & 443 are not used by other processes
+* If you are using the Pulse Secure GUI (`ucsf-vpn start-gui`), use 'https://remote.ucsf.edu/pulse' as the URL when adding a new connection.

 Useful resources:
 * UCSF VPN information: